Kimoy777/adamcaudill.github.io/source/_posts/2012-10-07-upek-windows-password-decryption.markdown

 ###Code

-We've [posted](https://github.com/brandonlw/upek-ps-pass-decrypt) a proof-of-concept tool to Github, it's written in C#, and thus requires the .NET 4.0 framework be installed.
+We've [posted](https://github.com/brandonlw/upek-ps-pass-decrypt) a proof-of-concept tool to Github, it's written in C#, and thus requires the .NET 4.0 framework be installed ([download here](http://adamcaudill.com/files/FingerprintEncryption.2012.10.16.1847.zip)).
 I also plan to write a Metasploit post module, but it's not ready yet.

 ###UPDATE